GliaX/tourniquet/assembly_instructions/INSTRUCTIONS_EN.md

 <br><br>13.
 Punch two holes through the external belt only (avoid the internal belt) where the holes are 	located on the back plate to mount it to the belt.
 Use a 7 mm head double cap rivet to fasten the back plate to the belt.
-<br><br>**Please ensure that the rivets are not loose and that there is no play of movement in the plate and strap.
-Also, if the rivets are fastened with too much pressure, it can cause the plate to crack.
-This will result in needing to replace the back plate.**
+<br><br>**Please don't use too much pressure on the rivets so that the back plate cracks, as this will then need replacing.
+Use just enough pressure to close the rivet so that there is no play of movement between the back plate and the strap.**

 |![Fig16](../assets/instructions/fig16.jpg)|![Fig17](../assets/instructions/fig17.jpg)|
 |:--------------------------------------|:-------------------------|

 <br><br>14.
 Put the clip onto the belt.
-The clip is positioned so that the open end is always pointing toward the long end of the belt, capped end toward the buckle. *This is so that the windlass can be easily locked in place without undue pressure on the clip.*
+The clip is positioned so that the open end is always pointing toward the long end of the belt, capped end toward the buckle. **This is so that the windlass can be easily locked in place without undue pressure on the clip.**
 <br><br>Slide the 3D printed clip onto the belt by putting the belt down through slot 1 and up through slot 2, as shown below.
 Pull the clip along length of belt until it reaches the back plate and the belt is taught.

 |![Fig18](../assets/instructions/fig18.png)|![Fig19](../assets/instructions/fig19.png)|